Jun-Lizst/sleepr/README.md

 ## Installation

-Sleepr latest version can be directly installed from Github using the `devtools` package.
+SleepR latest version can be directly installed from Github using the `devtools` package.

 ```
 devtools::install_github("boupetch/sleepr")